-In all but exceptional circumstances, the only evidence that the judge will consider is that given at the hearing before the Federal Circuit Court judge.
+In all but exceptional circumstances, the only evidence that the Full Court will consider is that given at the hearing before the judicial officer.

-Usually, if the further evidence was available at the time of the trial, but you or your lawyer did not call that evidence, the further evidence will not be admitted at the hearing of the appeal.

-If you wish to apply to the judge for permission to introduce additional evidence, you must file an:
+If you wish the Full Court to consider other evidence, you will need to make an application to ask the Court to allow you to present that further evidence.
+Usually, if the additional evidence was available at the time of the trial, but you or your lawyer did not call that evidence, the further evidence will not be admitted at the hearing of the appeal.
+If you wish to apply to the Full Court, you must file an:

-- Application in an Appeal, and - affidavit in support of the application.
+- an Application in an Appeal, and - an affidavit in support of the application.

-The affidavit should set out the grounds on which you are making the application, any evidence necessary to establish those grounds and include or provide an outline of the further evidence you want the judge to receive.

-The original and service copies of the application and affidavit must be filed in the regional appeal registry; and two copies served on each other party to the appeal no later than 14 days before the hearing date.
+The affidavit should set out the grounds on which you are making the application, any evidence necessary to establish those grounds and include or provide an outline of the further evidence you want the Full Court to receive.
+Original and service copies of the application and affidavit must be filed in the regional appeal registry; and two copies served on each other party to the appeal no later than 14 days before the starting date of the Full Court sittings.